Colorado Avalanche: Remaining competitive (2001–2010)

 The 2008–09 season was the worst season the Avalanche had since moving to Denver.
 Posting a record of 32–45–5, finishing 15th in the Western Conference (28th overall), and recording the fewest points since their days in Quebec during the 1979–80 season.
 The Avalanche missed the postseason for the second time in three seasons.
 It would be the first time in Avalanche history the team's top scorer would score less than 70 points on the season, as Milan Hejduk and Ryan Smyth would register only 59 points each.
-On April 13, 2009, just one day after the end of the season, the Avalanche relieved Francois Giguere of his general manager duties.
+On April 13, 2009, just one day after the end of the season, the Avalanche relieved François Giguère of his general manager duties.
 Colorado would go on to receive the highest draft pick in Avalanche history, third overall.
 That pick turned out to be Brampton Battalion star Matt Duchene.

 Members of the Avalanche celebrate a win against the Vancouver Canucks, clinching the eighth and final Western Conference seed for the 2010 Stanley Cup playoffs.

 In the 2009 off-season, the Avalanche named Greg Sherman the new general manager and Joe Sacco the new head coach.
 The following month, top scorer Ryan Smyth was traded to the Los Angeles Kings and Joe Sakic, the only team captain the Avalanche had ever known, retired after 21 seasons in the NHL.
 The Avalanche named Adam Foote as his replacement.
 Sakic's jersey retirement ceremony took place on October 1, 2009, before the season opener at home against the San Jose Sharks where the Avalanche won 5–2.
 The Avalanche started the season off strong until the 2010 Winter Olympics break in Vancouver.
 Three Avalanche team members played in the Winter Olympics – Paul Stastny for the United States, Ruslan Salei for Belarus and Peter Budaj for Slovakia.
 Following the Winter Olympics, the Avalanche struggled but eventually clinched a playoff spot with 95 points on the season, a 26-point improvement from the previous year's effort, and good enough for eighth place in the Western Conference.
 The Avalanche fell in the conference quarterfinals to the top-seeded San Jose Sharks in six games.

 Stan Kroenke purchased full ownership in the NFL's St. Louis Rams in 2010.
 Since the NFL does not allow its owners to hold majority control of major-league teams in other NFL cities, Kroenke turned over day-to-day control of the Nuggets and Avalanche to his son, Josh, toward the end of 2010.
 Kroenke had to sell his controlling interest in both teams by 2014.

 In 2010, the Avalanche made it to the playoffs but lost in the conference quarterfinals 4–2 against San Jose.
 Joe Sacco finished third in Jack Adams Trophy voting that season.